-- Use Blood Flow Stimulation Therapy™ (BFST®) - After swelling and inflammation has been reduced.
-Use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
-BFST® is especially helpful in dealing with rotator cuff tendon injuries or on-going pain and stiffness from a straining your shoulder.
+- Use a T•Shellz Wrap® (a Circulatory Boost device) - After swelling and inflammation has been reduced.
+Use an increase in your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
+That can be especially helpful in dealing with rotator cuff tendon injuries or on-going pain and stiffness from straining your shoulder.

-- Physical therapy and rehabilitative exercise under supervision of a physical therapist or doctor.
-Providing you with increased range of motion, some pain relief and helping to strengthening the surround tissue in the shoulder.
-Caution: aggressive physical therapy can be harmful, such as aggressive stretching or massage, and when dealing with a shoulder that has very low range of motion, there is high risk to damage weak and damaged muscles and tendons of the rotator cuff.
-Could lead to a very painful long term case of frozen shoulder.
+- PT and rehabilitative exercise under supervision of a physical therapist or doctor.
+The intent of this is to provide you with increased range of motion, pain relief and strengthening of the surrounding tissue of the shoulder.
+Caution: aggressive PT can be harmful, such as aggressive stretching or massage, and when dealing with a shoulder that has very low range of motion, there is high risk to damage weak and damaged muscles and tendons of the rotator cuff.
+There is some risk of this leading to frozen shoulder.

-If you are not at the surgery stage and your physician has opted to treat your injury with conservative treatment options, then you will find that many of our customers have had great success treating themselves with the powerful conservative treatment products we offer through AidMyRotatorCuff - the Shoulder Freezie Wrap® and the Shoulder Inferno Wrap®.
-When used as directed, it is our opinion that the Freezie Wrap® and Inferno Wrap® will give you the best chance of healing your rotator cuff without the need for surgery.
+If you are not at the surgery stage and your physician has opted to treat your injury with conservative treatment options, then you will find that many of our customers have had great success treating themselves with the powerful conservative treatment products such as the Shoulder T•Shellz Wrap®.
+When used as directed, it is our opinion that the T•Shellz Wrap® is a crucial part of a conservative home treatment protocol that could give you a good chance of recovering without the need for surgery.
 If surgical intervention is required, talk with your physician about using these same products for post-surgery recovery as you will find them to be highly effective for reducing post-surgery inflammation, enhancing range of motion and minimizing scar tissue growth (which is a substantial problem in nearly any case of shoulder surgery).

 If Surgery is Required

-If you have exhausted all forms conservative treatments, resting, cold compression therapy, physical therapy.
-And, you still find yourself in pain as well as limited use of your shoulder for daily activities.
-You and your doctor may decided to move forward and have you under go surgery.
-Beginning the next chapter of your shoulder recovery, as surgery is not the end of your journey.
-Your rehabilitation efforts will have an important impact on how soon you can return to living and enjoying your normal daily life.
+Surgery may be neccessary if you have exhausted all forms conservative treatment options and you still find yourself in pain and have limited use of your shoulder for daily activities.
+You and your doctor may decide to move forward and have you undergo surgery.
+This will trigger the next chapter of your shoulder recovery journey.
+Your post surgery rehabilitation efforts will have an important impact on how soon you can return to living and enjoying your normal daily life.

-The rotator cuff surgery to repair a torn rotator cuff muscle or tendon usually involves one or more of the following surgical procedures:
+The rotator cuff surgery to repair a torn rotator cuff muscle or tendon usually involves one or more of the following surgical goals:

 - Debridement - this is the removal of any loose fragments of tendon, bursa, bone or other debris from the space within which the rotator cuff moves.